Written on Jul 28, 2017 1:18:03 PM

 Claims adjusters typically offer values in the low range to begin a claim, so you may have to negotiate to come to an agreement.
 Once you've accepted the claim settlement, you will be asked to sign ownership of the car over to the insurance company.
 Once you accept an offer you cannot request additional money, so it is essential to make sure you are clear on the full value of your vehicle.

-Disputing the Amount Your Insurance Will Cover for a Stolen Car
+Disputing the Amount Your Insurance Will Cover for Car Theft

 If your insurance company suspects that you have committed fraud, they may deny your claim.
 All insurance companies perform due diligence when investigating stolen car claims, including: